Bicycling for UD students

 - Lock – Do NOT lock your bike with a CABLE lock in Newark or in any campus or city, as cables are quickly and commonly cut by bike thieves with a $20 cable cutter from a hardware store.

 Do use a U-lock or other solid lock, and lock through the frame of the bike to a secure bike parking rack.
-If you have a modern bike with quick-release wheels, lock through one wheel with your frame.
+If you have a modern bike with quick-release wheels, lock one of your wheels along with your frame.
 To lock the other wheel (particularly when parked overnight), use a loop-ended cable to lasso the second wheel to the U-lock, such as in the picture below.
-Some U-locks come with a loop-ended cable (see photo below).
-If you have a quick release seat post, you can protect it by running the same cable through your seat rail.
+Some U-locks come with a loop-ended cable, or you can buy one at a bike shop.
+If you have a quick-release seat post, you can protect it by running the same cable through your seat rail.

 Do not lock a bike to a railing (which are needed for ADA access) or a tree (which eventually kills the tree!).
 UD, the City, or a private property owner may cut your lock and remove your bike if you lock to anything other than a bike parking rack.

-- Lights – A white light is required on the front at night to protect pedestrians, and a red light is advised on the back for visibility to cars.
+- Lights & Reflectors – A white light is required on the front at night to protect pedestrians, and a red light is advised on the back for visibility to cars.
 Front (white) and rear (red) reflectors are also required.
-Note that reflectors always work and can be seen from farther distances than lights only.
-You need both if you ride after dusk!
+Note that reflectors can be seen by cars from farther distances than lights alone.
+You need both reflectors and lights if you ride after dusk!

 - Register your bike – UD requires that every bicycle operated, parked or stored on campus be registered with UD Parking Services, which is easy and free.
+Every year, UD Police and Newark Police confiscate dozens of stolen bicycles from caught thieves, but they don’t know whose they are.
 By registering, abandoned or recovered stolen bicycles can be reunited with you.